Tax Collections & Liens

 In other cases, the CRA may have incorrectly based a lien on a wrong tax assessment or reassessment.
 If you believe the tax lien has been placed on your property incorrectly, contact us as early as possible for urgent advice as to your next steps.

 We can negotiate with the CRA on your behalf to arrange a payment proposal.
 Another option is to declare bankruptcy – but this is only possible if the amount of tax owing is more than your net assets.

 Scam alert: the CRA does not demand payment of tax debts by online transfers; nor does it put individuals in jail for non-payment of taxes.
 If you receive threatening calls or emails purporting to be from the CRA – ignore them.

 The Tax Collections and Liens team at Rogerson Law Group, led by Andrew Rogerson (the firm’s founder) is experienced in advising and representing clients who are facing the prospect of action against them by the CRA, or who have a lien placed on their property in favour of the CRA.
-Andrew is assisted by Arash Jazayeri who is a tax specialist.
+Andrew is assisted by Angela Salvatore who is a tax lawyer.